Chairman of RBM Ventures, Chairman and CEO of the Riverview Acquisition Company, and Retired Chairman and CEO of Saks Incorporated

 He is the co-author of the book Five Stones: Conquering Your Giants and author of the children's book, Myles' Pesky Friends.

-Martin lives in Memphis, Tennessee.
+Martin lives in Chattanooga, Tennessee.
 He is married to the former Dina Miller and is the father of five sons.